Anushka109/Steve-Jobs/README.md

-# SHAPEAI WEB DEV BOOTCAMP
+# SHAPEAI WEB DEV BOOTCAMP WITH HTML AND CSS
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
 I got to